osteele/imu-tools/README.md

 ## MicroPython development

-`./scripts/py-download` downloads the code in `pyboard` to the attached ESP, and then reboots the board.
+`./scripts/py-upload` copies the code in `pyboard` to the attached ESP, and then reboots the board.

 `./scripts/py-repl` opens an [rshell](https://github.com/dhylands/rshell#rshell)
 REPL to the attached ESP.
 Press `⌃X` to exit the `./scripts/py-repl` command.